Refund policy

 - In most workshops, including scope for people to clarify the gender pronouns they like to use in relation to themselves, at the start of the workshop.
 It may be appropriate to use our rank as facilitators to role-model gender diversity and create a positive atmosphere around same.

 - In the unlikely event that a participant makes a negative gender-based comment in a workshop, we will do our best to respectfully address the comment and see if it can be rephrased.
-We will try not to leave minority groups to defend themselves.
+We will try not to leave minority groups, or any gender identity, to defend themselves.

 - From time to time, we will facilitate group processes (conflict resolution) on gender and related issues.